meetAhmed/meetAhmed/README.md

 ### Hello, I'm Ahmed Ali 👋

 #### About Me
-iOS developer with over 3.5 years of experience, specializing in the development of high-performance and scalable iOS applications.
+Highly skilled iOS developer with expertise in building innovative, high-performance, and scalable apps.

 - I'm constantly looking for new ways to improve my skills and stay up-to-date with the latest iOS technologies.
 - I like to share what I've learned by contributing to projects on GitHub and writing articles.